-I want to talk to you about a heartbreaking topic – children who become alienated from a parent [and likely his/her extended family as well].
+This is a heartbreaking topic – children who become alienated from a parent, and too often his/her extended family as well.

 The children may be said to be “busy, out, or asleep” when the alienated parent calls or comes to spend time with them.
 They become a ‘weapon’ used to hurt the other parent.
 They are often asked to carry messages from the alienating parent.
 “Why are you not giving mommy money for us?”
 “Why do you have a girlfriend [boyfriend] and spend time with her/his children?”
 “If you loved us, you wouldn’t have left.”

 The alienating parent may have no awareness of the harm to the children.
 He/she is overwhelmed by devastation and feels s/he is protecting the children from the other parent.
 The alienator projects his/her rage at the other parent and believes that the children feel that anger on their own.
 Alienators do not believe that they initiated that rage and then cultivated it.
 Hopefully, the alienated parent does not engage in the war and loves the children enough to become informed about alienation and how to secure help.